Human Resources and Employment Relations MSc (Brunel Business School)

 Teaching and Assessment

 As a research intensive university, international level research findings by Brunel Business School tutors are regularly used in student lectures.
-Tutors on this programme are leaders in the field of HR and active researchers within the school’s Work and Organisation Research Centre (WORC).
+Tutors on this programme are leaders in the field of HR and active researchers within the school’s Human Resource Management and Organization Behaviour Research Group (HRM - OB).

 Examples of tutor research used in MSc Human Resources & Employment Relations include: